open-telemetry/otel-arrow/collector/receiver/otelarrowreceiver/README.md

 - `receiver_sent`: uncompressed bytes sent, prior to compression
 - `receiver_sent_wire`: compressed bytes sent, on the wire.

+There several OTel-Arrow-consumer related metrics available to help diagnose internal performance.

+- `arrow_batch_records`: Number of Arrow-IPC records processed
+- `arrow_memory_inuse`: Amount of memory in use by current streams
+- `arrow_schema_resets`: Number of times the schema was adjusted, by data type.

 ## HTTP-specific documentation

 To enable optional OTLP/HTTP support, the HTTP protocol must be